markdown-all-in-one/docs/docs/specs/slugify/hugo.md

----
-title: 'Slugify rules for Hugo'
+# Slugify rules for Hugo
----

 ## Overview